HullUni-bioinformatics/Dockerize/error-correction/BLESS/README.md

 ```
 #Specify the working directory - in this case current directory
 WORKING_DIR=$(pwd)

+#Enter the container
 sudo docker run -i -t -v $WORKING_DIR/:/home/working chrishah/bless /bin/bash
 ```

-With the above command the directory `/home/working` will be mounted to `WORKING_DIR` on your local computer.
+With the above command the directory `/home/working` in the container will be mounted to `WORKING_DIR` on your local computer.
 Now you can simply run BLESS, by typing:
 ```
 bless
 ```